-You can either wait in the customer reception area, walk to their waiting transport in the car park or travel home independently (unless this is not permitted for you at this time).
+Students can either wait in the customer reception area, walk to their waiting transport in the car park or travel home independently (unless this is not permitted, dependent on individual students).
 This is to support appropriate age group responsibilities, independence and transitioning into society.
 More information in section 5.

-3. External Trips
+3. Student External Trips

-You will occasionally leave the site with the supervision of staff members, for pre-planned external trips.
+Students will occasionally leave the site, with the supervision of staff members, for pre-planned external trips.
 This could include, but is not limited to, local open recreational spaces, parks, woodlands, dog walking in nearby residential areas, supermarkets and local high streets.